 conviction: Ah, they’d never hang--

-characterized by a firm and humorless belief in the validity of your opinions
+characterized by a firm belief in your opinions

 A couple of lines later, Proctor shouts: "I cannot speak but I am doubted, every moment judged for lies, as though I come into a court when I come into this house!"
 This, along with the next two example sentences, connects the Proctors' domestic dispute to a court case (which foreshadows the witch trials and sets up comparisons).

 a signed written agreement between two or more parties